Rand Club: Architecture and interiors

 The current clubhouse was completed in 1904 on the design of prominent architects William Leck and Frank Emley in the Edwardian neo-baroque style.
 It is said that Emley drew inspiration from Michelangelo’s Church of the Sacred Heart in Florence and from the Reform Club in London.
 The front façade of the building has a rusticated ground floor and is adorned with porticoes and Doric pillars.
-A notable feature is the specific incorporation of two half-moon wooden benches flanking the front doors, as by 1904 it was already an established tradition for some members to sit at the front and observe passing street life.The six-story building houses the longest bar in Africa, at 103 ft, a billiards room, a private theatre, a double-volume staircase illuminated by a mosaic dome, two libraries, a ballroom, an armory, six conference rooms of various volumes, office space, and three bedrooms.
-The top two floors are still under restoration following a fire in June 2005 that destroyed the top two floors of the building.
+A notable feature is the specific incorporation of two half-moon wooden benches flanking the front doors, as by 1904 it was already an established tradition for some members to sit at the front and observe passing street life.
+The six-story building houses the longest bar in Africa, at 103 ft, two kitchens, a billiards room, a wine cellar, a private theatre, a double-volume staircase illuminated by a mosaic dome, a library, a ballroom and the "21 Bar", an armoury, seven conference rooms of various volumes, offices and shop space which are rented to tenants, a second bar with entrance from 97 Fox Street and seven bedroom suites which are available to Members and reciprocal Club Members.

 Art collection

-The club's most prominent artwork, a Pietro Annigoni of Queen Elizabeth II, was destroyed by the fire in June 2005.
-The club interiors are adorned by sculptures and paintings from some of the most prominent South African artists, past and current.
+The club's most prominent artwork was a portrait of Queen Elizabeth II by Italian artist Pietro Annigoni.
+The original was destroyed in the fire that damaged the club in June 2005.
+A copy was subsequently acquired and is displayed in the Milner Lounge on the first floor.
+A portrait of Nelson Mandela by South African artist John Meyer was also installed in the club.

+The interiors of the Rand Club feature a collection of sculptures and paintings by prominent South African artists, both historical and contemporary.
+A number of the works are on loan from institutions and companies including Rand Merchant Bank (RMB), Anglo American and OPH.